Leading GPs and LPs confirmed are

 Ken Shi joined Morningside in 1999 after receiving his M.B.A. degree from China Europe International Business School.
 Mr. Shi has nearly 20 years’ venture capital investment experience.
 Being an expert in education, media, and entertainment, Mr. Shi is a founding publisher of Forbes China and founding staff of Harvard Business Review Chinese edition.
 He led successful investments in China Distance Education (NYSE: DL), The9 Limited (NASDAQ: NCTY) and CTRIP (NASDAQ: CTRP).

-Mr Silber's practice is concentrated in the formation and representation of private investment funds, including venture capital, private equity and funds-of-funds, both in the United States and internationally.
-He serves as primary fund counsel to over 50 fund managers and has acted in a leading legal capacity in the raising of over USD14bn in private fund interests since 2005, including over USD8bn in Asian private fund interests.
-He represents a diversified base of fund managers in terms of substantive investment areas, although a large percentage of those managers, both in the US and in Asia, are focused in information technology, clean tech and/or life sciences investing.
-Mr Silber also represents several institutional secondary buyers in their acquisition activities with respect to private fund interests, as well as certain multinational corporations, high-net-worth individuals and other investors in their primary investment activities in private funds.
+Jordan represents a diversified base of fund managers in terms of substantive investment areas, although a large percentage of those managers, both in the US and Asia, are focused on information technology, cleantech and/or life sciences investing.
+He also represents certain multinational corporations, high-net-worth individuals and other investors in their investment activities in private funds.

 Song Bin (Robin) is a Partner and a member of the Investment Committee at Lunar.
 Robin works with major domestic financial institutions and government investment platforms, assisting Lunar’s companies with domestic fundraising, IPO and M&A activities, developing the Lunar pipeline, and identifying favorable policy developments.
 Robin has over 30 years of experience in the investment and banking industries.
 Prior to joining Lunar, Robin served as President and CEO of TS First Fortune Asset Management and COO of BOCGI Zheshang Investment Fund Management.
 Additionally, he served as the Executive Deputy CEO at China Fortune Securities, and a member of the Board of Directors at Morgan Stanley Huaxin Fund Management Company.
 Robin is the Vice Chairman of the China Association of Private Equity.

-Mr. Frank Su is a Senior Principal at CPPIB, responsible for private equity investments in Asia.
-Mr. Su has about 20 years of experience in private equity, strategic consulting and operations in the region.
+Mr. Frank Su is the Managing Director, Head of Private Equity Asia at CPPIB, responsible for private equity investments in Asia.
+Mr. Su has 20 years’ experience in private equity, strategic consulting and operations in the region.
 Prior to CPPIB, Mr. Su took various positions at Bain Capital, Bain & Company, Ericsson and COFCO.

 Mr. Su received an MBA from Kellogg School of Management at Northwestern University and a BA from University of International Business and Economics.